Kinto/kinto-http.py/README.rst

 Permissions
 ===========

- By default, the authenticated user will get read and write access to the manipulated objects.
+ By default, authenticated users will get read and write access to the manipulated objects.
 It is possible to change this behavior by passing a dict to the `permissions` parameter.